Firearms Safety

 Apply for your Firearms Licence with the NZ Firearms Licence Authority here

 Whether it is on the range, or out in the bush, people need to be extremely aware of themselves and their surroundings at all times.
-People using firearms for all types of New Zealand hunting have to encounter various forms of terrain, situations and other people while carrying a deadly weapon.
+People using firearms for all types of New Zealand hunting have to encounter various forms of terrain, situations and other people.
 Whether you are new to the game or a experienced with firearms, a small lapse in concentration can be fatal.

 Did you know?